vinceimbat/vinceimbat/content/start.md

 For some context, see: [[thoughts/my quest|my quest]].

-For a longer narrative of how I got here, see my essay [[essays/a never-ending walk|A Never-ending Walk]].
+For a longer narrative of how I got here, see my essay [[a never-ending walk|A Never-ending Walk]].

 You can start exploring the digital garden by clicking on the following points of entry.
 These are my current interests and some themes I would like to pursue indefinitely: